thedougco/responsive.ly/_posts/2013-04-01-session-notes-for-eric-meyers-strong-layout-systems.md

 Eric points out flexbox picks up equal parent item heights.
 This might be advantageous for certain applications like photo galleries.

+**Flexbox allows unit mixing**
+Eric points out an example where %width measurement is used with a 10 em width to flex horizontal divs used side by side.

 “ ” ’